cloudera/hue/docs/docs-site/content/administrator/configuration/server/_index.md

 [Read more about it here](http://gethue.com/restrict-number-of-concurrent-sessions-per-user/).

-## Task Server

-Execute long blocking or resource intensive operations in tasks outside of the server.
-This is particularly useful for querying databases other than Hive or Impala that uses the SqlAlchemy interface which is blocking until the query actually finishes.
+## Query execution timeouts

 i.e. if the SQL query takes more than 30 seconds, it might timeout without it:

     504 Gateway Time-out 504 Gateway Time-out nginx/1.17.10

+One solution is to  execute long blocking or resource intensive operations in tasks outside of the server.
+This is particularly useful for querying databases other than Hive or Impala that uses the SqlAlchemy interface which is blocking until the query actually finishes.

 Read more in the [Task Server section](/administrator/administration/reference/#task-server) of the Reference Guide.

+An alternative is to increase the NGINX timeouts from 30s to more minutes:

+    nginx.ingress.kubernetes.io/proxy-connect-timeout: '900'
+    nginx.ingress.kubernetes.io/proxy-read-timeout: '900'
+    nginx.ingress.kubernetes.io/proxy-send-timeout: '900'

 ## Customize the UI